peralese/Plex_Catalogue/README.md

 - 📈 TV Dashboard includes a **pie chart** showing % of TV episodes backed up vs not backed up
 - 📂 Output saved in a **timestamped folder** under `output/`
 - 📝 A **Wishlist** sheet for tracking missing content
+- ☁️ **Google Sheets Sync**: Excel workbook is automatically synced to a specified Google Sheet
+- 🌐 (Planned) **Wishlist will live in Google Sheets** and be pulled in dynamically during export
+- 🧹 Optional: Cleanup logic can be enabled to delete the timestamped `output/` folder once syncing is successful

 ---